saichandglobal/ssss/.gitlab/issue_templates/change_checklist.md

 - [ ] Pre-checks: _What should we check before starting with the change?
 Consider dashboards, metrics, limits of current infrastructure, etc._
   - [ ] Does the change alter how we use Azure or how many of Azure's resources we use?
 If so, consider opening an "advisory ticket" in the Azure portal to get input from their team.
+  - [ ] Check that you have all the correct versions of the required software installed in the affected hosts.
+  - [ ] Check that you have the right access level to the required resources.
 - [ ] Change Procedure:
   - [ ] List the steps that are needed for the change; be as granular as possible.
   - [ ] Did you do a dry run to test / measure performance and timings?